Andreasdahlberg/pcm2705_spi/README.md

 See the PCM2705 datasheet for more information about the HID-states.

+If you want custom actions on the computer for HID-commands you can use the supplied python module "hid_catch".

 #####USAGE
 Connect your three selected digital pins (ex.
 10,12,13) to the MD, MS and MC pin one the PCM2705 chip.
 See pin placement in the datashet.
-Check out the supplied code example for library usage instructions.
+Check out the supplied example for usage instructions.

 #####INSTALLATION